erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 ### Include all required headers

- * You MUST include the `Date` header in your request, as defined in [RFC 2616][date-header].
+ * You MUST include either the `Date` or [`Original-Date`][original-date-header] header in your request.
+You MAY include both of them.
+The format of the `Original-Date` header, if included, MUST match the "regular" format of the `Date` header, as defined in [RFC 2616][date-header].
 You MUST make sure that your clock is synchronized (otherwise your request may fail).

  * You MUST include `X-Request-Id` header in your request.
 It's value MUST be an UUID (preferably, version 4), unpredictable and unique for each request,